adodea8991/00-ML/README.md

 ### Model Selection

-Two machine learning models were chosen for this project:
+Two other machine learning models were chosen for this project:

 1. **Random Forest:** Random Forest is an ensemble learning method that constructs multiple decision trees and combines their outputs to enhance accuracy and reduce overfitting.